CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 However, we can use computers to evaluate expressions.
 For this purpose, we can make use of NodeJS, which is a JavaScript runtime - it is an application that enables us to run JavaScript programs.

 Node can be used in a number of different ways; however, one particular mode is the REPL.
-The Node REPL enables us to input expressions which are then evaluated by NodeJS and printed to the terminal.
+The Node REPL enables us to input JavaScript expressions which are then evaluated by NodeJS and printed to the terminal.
 The REPL will print out the result of this evaluation.

 :::note